moizac/moizac/README.md

 ### Hi there 👋
-🌱 I’m currently learning Javascipt, React and another progammer language
+🌱 I’m currently front-end web development
+⚡ Fun fact: I love to travel ✈️ and take photograph 📷 📫 You can reach me at 📧 m.izza.al.04@gmail.com

 <!--
 **moizac/moizac** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.